Revision history [back]

 Right now you can do the following:

-take a look into file askbot/search/postgresql/thread_and_post_models_01162012.plsql
+take a look into file askbot/search/postgresql/thread_and_post_models_01162012.plsql,

-and right before that line add: DROP FUNCTION <funcname> IF EXISTS;
+Find all instances of CREATE OR REPLACE FUNCTION and right before that line add: DROP FUNCTION <funcname> IF EXISTS; (where then rerun the migrations.<funcname> is name of the function being created)

 With postgresql migrations run inside transactions, and if one fails - nothing bad happens, you are just stuck at a previous migration.
 In some other databases, where transactions are not supported, a broken migration can leave the database in an inconsistent state, so postgres is a good choice.